This post may contain affiliate links. Please read our disclosure policy.

 - Determine your guest count.
 Once you know how many people will be at dinner you can narrow down your menu, develop a shopping list, and know how much to prepare.

 - Choose a variety of recipes.
-Pick a few appetizers and finger foods, the main dinner, and a few desserts that will meet your expectations and satisfy anyone’s diet needs, whether vegetarian, dairy-free, or allergens.
-Mainly you want recipes that will please everyone’s palates.
+Pick a few appetizers and finger foods, the main dinner, and a few desserts that will meet your expectations and satisfy everyone’s diet needs, whether vegetarian, dairy-free, or allergy-friendly.
+You want recipes that will please everyone’s palates.

 New Year’s Even has a few traditional recipes that signify luck, good fortune, and well-being for the coming year, such as black-eyed peas, greens, fish, cornbread, lentils, and pomegranates.
 Don’t let this keep you from developing personal traditions, though!
 Create memories through food and choose recipes that resonate with your taste and that your family enjoys.